City Lights: Release, reception, and legacy

 Several well-known directors have praised City Lights.
 Orson Welles said it was his favorite film.
 In a 1963 interview in the American magazine Cinema, Stanley Kubrick rated City Lights as fifth among his top ten films.
 In 1972, the renowned Russian director Andrei Tarkovsky placed City Lights as fifth among his top ten and said of Chaplin, "He is the only person to have gone down into cinematic history without any shadow of a doubt.
 The films he left behind can never grow old."
 The acclaimed French filmmaker Robert Bresson placed this film as first and second on his top ten films of all time.
 George Bernard Shaw called Chaplin "the only genius to come out of the movie industry".
 Celebrated Italian director Federico Fellini often praised this film, and his Nights of Cabiria refers to it.
 In the 2003 documentary Charlie: The Life and Art of Charles Chaplin, Woody Allen said it was Chaplin's best picture.
 Allen is said to have based the final scene of his 1979 film Manhattan on its final scene.
 Chaplin biographer Jeffrey Vance has summarized all the best criticism and all the notable filmmakers who have singled out City Lights as their favorite Chaplin film throughout the decades in the Criterion Collection audio commentary track for the film.
 Vance has written that among all the praise afforded the film can be added that "City Lights also holds the distinction of being Chaplin's own favorite of all his films."
+Canadian-American ambient rock band Vision Eternel based the artwork of its 2024 extended play, Echoes from Forgotten Hearts, on City Light's film poster.

 French experimental musician and film critic Michel Chion has written an analysis of City Lights, published as Les Lumières de la ville.
 Slavoj Žižek used the film as a primary example in his essay "Why Does a Letter Always Arrive at Its Destination?".
 Film critic Roger Ebert of Chicago Sun-Times gave the film four stars out of four writing the film "contains the slapstick, the pathos, the pantomime, the effortless physical coordination, the melodrama, the bawdiness, the grace, and, of course, the Little Tramp--the character said, at one time, to be the most famous image on earth."
 He added the film in his Great Movies list.
 Chaplin's original "Tramp" suit from the film was donated by him to the Museum of Natural History of Los Angeles County.